ccxt/ccxt/wiki/Manual.md

 1. Order `b` is matched against the incoming sell because their prices intersect.
 Their volumes *"mutually annihilate"* each other, so, the bidder gets 100 for a price of 0.800.
 The seller (asker) will have his sell order partially filled by bid volume 100 for a price of 0.800.
 Note that for this filled part of the order the seller gets a better price than he asked for initially (0.8 instead of 0.7).
 Most conventional exchanges fill orders for the best price available.

 2. A trade is generated for the order `b` against the incoming sell order.
 That trade *"fills"* the entire order `b` and most of the sell order.
-One trade is generated pear each pair of matched orders, whether the amount was filled completely or partially.
+One trade is generated per each pair of matched orders, whether the amount was filled completely or partially.
 In this example the amount of 100 fills order `b` completely (closed the order `b`) and also fills the selling order partially (leaves it open in the orderbook).

 3. Order `b` now has a status of `closed` and a filled volume of 100.
 It contains one trade against the selling order.
 The selling order has `open` status and a filled volume of 100.
 It contains one trade against order `b`.
 Thus each order has just one fill-trade so far.